iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > I keep getting a error on install.
 Smdh<br> :date: __2020-12-08 12:22:49__

 > Needs to be listed and available at the Top of your Maryland coronavirus web page!
 Also how to update it!
 Mine needed that...why not automatic?
 Boo!
 Like hogan wasting $9million on South Korean tests!<br> :date: __2020-12-06 14:49:17__

-> Just Downloaded But Unable To Turn On Notifications.
-Now It's Just Useless.
-And No It's Not My Phone.
-Please Fix Bugs.<br> :date: __2020-11-20 15:15:26__